History Of The Death Penalty

 In 1994, President Clinton signed the Violent Crime Control and Law Enforcement Act that expanded the federal death penalty to some 60 crimes, 3 of which do not involve murder.
 The exceptions are espionage, treason, and drug trafficking in large amounts.

-Two years later, in response to the Oklahoma City Bombing, President Clinton signed the Anti-Terrorism and Effective Death Penalty Act of 1996.
-The Act, which affects both state and federal prisoners, restricts review in federal courts by establishing tighter filing deadlines, limiting the opportunity for evidentiary hearings, and ordinarily allowing only a single habeas corpus filing in federal court.
-Proponents of the death penalty argue that this streamlining will speed up the death penalty process and significantly reduce its cost, although others fear that quicker, more limited federal review may increase the risk of executing innocent defendants.
-(Bohm, 1999 and Schabas, 1997)
+Two years later, in response to the Oklahoma City Bombing, President Clinton signed the Anti-Terrorism and Effective Death Penalty Act of 1996 (AEDPA).
+The Act, which affects both state and federal prisoners, restricts review in federal courts by establishing tighter filing deadlines, limiting the opportunity for evidentiary hearings, and, absent narrow circumstances, allows only a single habeas corpus filing in federal court.
+Proponents of the death penalty argue that streamlining the process will cost less, lessen lengthy appeals, and achieve finality for the victims and their families.
+Opponents fear that quicker, more limited federal review will increase the risk of executing innocent defendants (Larkin, 2022).

 International Abolition

-In the 1980s the international abolition movement gained momentum and treaties proclaiming abolition were drafted and ratified.
-Protocol No. 6 to the European Convention on Human Rights and its successors, the Inter-American Additional Protocol to the American Convention on Human Rights to Abolish the Death Penalty, and the United Nation’s Second Optional Protocol to the International Covenant on Civil and Political Rights Aiming at the Abolition of the Death Penalty, were created with the goal of making abolition of the death penalty an international norm.
+In the 1980s the international abolition movement gained momentum and new treaties supporting abolition were drafted and ratified by many countries.
+Protocol No. 6 to the European Convention on Human Rights and its successors, the Protocol to the American Convention on Human Rights to Abolish the Death Penalty, and the United Nation’s Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty, were created with the goal of making abolition of the death penalty an international norm.

 Today, the Council of Europe requires new members to undertake and ratify Protocol No. 6.
 This has, in effect, led to the abolition of the death penalty in Eastern Europe, where only Belarus retains the death penalty.
 For example, the Ukraine, formerly one of the world’s leaders in executions, has now halted the death penalty and has been admitted to the Council.
-South Africa’s parliament voted to formally abolish the death penalty, which had earlier been declared unconstitutional by the Constitutional Court.
-In addition, Russian President Boris Yeltsin signed a decree commuting the death sentences of all of the convicts on Russia’s death row in June 1999.
-(Amnesty International and Schabas, 1997).
-Between 2000 and 2004, seven additional countries abolished the death penalty for all crimes, and four more abolished the death penalty for ordinary crimes.
+South Africa’s parliament voted to formally abolish the death penalty in 1995, after earlier being declared unconstitutional by the Constitutional Court.
+In addition, Russian President Boris Yeltsin signed a decree commuting the death sentences of all the prisoners in Russia in June 1999 (Amnesty International and Associated Press, 1999).
+Between 2000 and 2022, 38 additional countries abolished the death penalty for all crimes, 6 more abolished the death penalty for ordinary crimes, and 1 abolished a mandatory death penalty for murder.

-In April 1999, the United Nations Human Rights Commission passed the Resolution Supporting Worldwide Moratorium On Executions.
-The resolution calls on countries which have not abolished the death penalty to restrict its use of the death penalty, including not imposing it on juvenile offenders and limiting the number of offenses for which it can be imposed.
+In April 1999, the United Nations Human Rights Commission passed the Resolution Supporting Worldwide Moratorium on Executions.
+The Resolution calls on countries which have not abolished the death penalty to restrict its use of the death penalty, including not imposing it on juvenile offenders and limiting the number of offenses punishable by death.
 Ten countries, including the United States, China, Pakistan, Rwanda and Sudan voted against the resolution.
-(New York Times, 4/29/99).
-Each year since 1997, the United Nations Commission on Human Rights has passed a resolution calling on countries that have not abolished the death penalty to establish a moratorium on executions.
-In April 2004, the resolution was co-sponsored by 76 UN member states.
-(Amnesty International, 2004).
+In October 2021, the UNHRC adopted the resolution once again, with 29 member states in favor of it, 12 voting against it, and 5 abstaining from the vote.

 Lethal Injection